 Discussion

 Several papers have investigated the representation of women at scientific conferences, however, we have only identified one that focused on invited speakers at universities (Nittrouer, 2018).
 In their study, Nittrouer et. al., examined 3,652 talks at 50 U.S. institutions in 2013 - 2014 and found that women faculty are less likely to be invited speakers, despite similar acceptance rates.
 These results suggest that women faculty are less often invited as speakers, a decision that may be negatively impacted by assumptions about competency and dedication.
 The dedication of women who have children to their work is perceived to be less than that of their colleagues, i.e., men who also have children.
 The perceived prioritization and commitments of women to family over work may cause faculty to doubt their acceptance of a speaking invitation (despite the prestigious nature of these invitations and evidence to the contrary).
 As a result, the faculty member invites a different colleague who they feel is more likely to agree (and is a man).
 Departments have different processes and criteria for selecting invited speakers, but it is a matter of pride to bring the best scientists possible.
 It may be that the definition of “best” poses a problem to women, who need three-times as many publications as their men colleges to be considered equally competent.
 Some departments only invite tenured faculty, which severely limits the number of potential women speakers.
 Another scenario is that pre-tenure faculty members invite prestigious, tenured faculty in their field to network and secure letters for their own tenure package.
 The increased burden of women to prove competency decreases their likelihood to be considered for either tenure or as possible source of tenure letters.

+The desire to invite the “best” scientist to these seminar series also poses a problem for HURM and NCNH scientists.
+Both men and women who identify as HURM and Asian reported having to work harder than their white male colleagues to be perceived as legitimate scholars (doi: 10.17226/18556).
+The proportion of HURM faculty at the Assistant and Associate Professor level is currently higher than the Full Professor level so it will be difficult to increase speaker diversity if early-career researchers are not being considered (PMID: 26240521).
+These differences in performance expectations and patterns of exclusions are consistent themes in studies characterizing the HURM faculty experience (DOI: 10.1007/s11606-010-1478-7, doi: 10.3402/meo.v19.24768).
+These experiences decrease the opportunities for HURM and NCNH scientists to network, secure letters for their own tenure package, and promote their work for consideration of award nominations.

 We have not been able to identify any other publications examining scientific speaker diversity beyond gender.
 This seems to be the first.
 This is concerning since conclusions drawn from gender-based studies are often framed, and considered, to be applicable to other marginalized groups (e.g., HURM).
 This is a flawed assumption.
 While there is no doubt some overlap, each group remains marginalized due to a complex set of factors that are unique to each group and cannot always be solved by gender-based solutions.
 US-serving institutions, such as the University of Michigan have a particular responsibility to the historically suppressed populations included in our definition of HURMs.
 We therefore implore US institutions to apply this framing to their discussions and research.